anniechakraborty/goals-mern-app/readme.md

 `"main": "server.js"`

 - Installed the following dependencies
-`npm i express dotenv mongoose colors express-async-handler` dotenv : provides access to the environment variables in .env file mongoose : provides a quick efficient layer to manage database operations colors : renders the terminal text in different colors express-async-handler : makes it easier to write async-await operations like api calls by
+`npm i express dotenv mongoose colors express-async-handler`/ dotenv : provides access to the environment variables in .env file/ mongoose : provides a quick efficient layer to manage database operations/ colors : renders the terminal text in different colors/ express-async-handler : makes it easier to write async-await operations like api calls by

 - Installed the following dev dependencies
-`npm i -D nodemon`
+`npm i -D nodemon`/
 nodemon : constantly watches the server.js (my entry point to express server) for any code changes. so my changes are rendered immediately without having to restart the server

-- Updated `scripts` with the followwing dictionary `"scripts": {
+- Updated `scripts` with the followwing dictionary/ `"scripts": {
     "start": "node backend/server",
     "server": "nodemon backend/server"